readthedocs/ethicalads.io/content/posts/2021-post-cookie-ad-landscape.md

 The [Electronic Frontier Foundation (EFF) called FLoC a "terrible idea"](https://www.eff.org/deeplinks/2021/03/googles-floc-terrible-idea).
-They say it will help ad tech companies fingerprint users so they can uniquely identify them more easily and that any site which supports logging in could easily request FLoC data and add it to users' data profiles.
+They say it will help ad tech companies fingerprint users so they can uniquely identify them more easily. and that any site which supports logging in could easily request FLoC data and add it to users' data profiles.